pharess/kiwi/dev/peter-test/react/README.md

 # PeterTest Component Specifications
 1. Accepts a `color` property (defaults to Black if color is not defined).
 It can accept string colors (ex. "red"), hexcodes (ex. "#dddddd"), or rgb(a) (ex. rgb(50, 100, 200)).
 2. It accepts a `times` property (defaults to 1 if times is not defined).
 It only accepts string input (ex.
 "1", "20", etc.).

+# Testing
+Tests for this react component should be located in the `tests/` folder.